InamDevilliers/Product-Details/README.md

   cd trika-challenge

 # Backend (Node.js) Setup
-1. Install Dependencies for the Backend:
+1. Install Dependencies for the Backend: <br>
 The backend is located in the root of the trika-challenge directory.
-You need to install all necessary dependencies: npm install
+You need to install all necessary dependencies:<br>
+ npm install<br>
-This will install the following packages:
+This will install the following packages:<br>
 * express: Web framework for building the API server.
 * axios: Used to fetch data from the external API.
 * cors: Middleware to enable cross-origin resource sharing between frontend and backend.

-2. Running the Node.js Backend:
+2. Running the Node.js Backend:<br>
-   To start the Node.js backend server, navigate to Backend folder and use the followin command:
+   To start the Node.js backend server, navigate to Backend folder and use the followin command:<br>
-      node server.js
+      node server.js<br>
    The backend will now be running on http://localhost:3001 and will serve product data when the /products endpoint is accessed.

 # Frontend (React) Setup